 The Ultimate Question

-Hahaha, just kidding.
+Hahaha, I'm just kidding.
 I can’t possibly know your burning question without having a conversation.
-Marketing is such a complicated, creative and data-driven process that it’s hard to understand your business's needs without at least a discussion.
-But I know that whatever your question is, there’s a good possibility that I either know the answer, learn how to uncover the answer, or know someone who can help if I can’t.
+Marketing is such a complicated, creative, and data-driven process that it’s hard to understand your business's needs without at least a discussion.
+But I know that whatever your question is, there’s a good possibility that I either know the answer, will learn how to uncover the answer, or know someone who can help if I can’t.

 Sometimes I am told that people don’t ask me marketing questions because they don’t want to be “that” person who asks me ten thousand questions.
 Or, they don’t want to make me feel taken advantage of because they can’t afford to pay me for my time.
 To that, I say, ask away.
 And if it is something that won’t be a quick answer or you’re asking me questions daily, we can talk invoices and fees.